nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Using an empty `client/` prefix removes the linked client of the project.
 This cannot be used with any non-empty `client/` prefixes e.g. `edit-project 1 client/ client/alice` is not valid.
 * Client name keywords can be separated by spaces or prefixes.
 E.g. `name/alice bob` is the same as `name/alice name/bob`
 * Invalid client name keywords will be ignored.
-* At least one field to edit must be provided.
+* At least one detail to edit must be provided.
+* If used when a subset of projects is visible (e.g. due to a previous `find-project` command), the index provided is based on the currently displayed subset only.
+* A project list must be shown for this command to be executed successfully.

 The steps to link to a client can be found [here](#linking-a-project-to-a-client).